 Note: Not all companies are able or open to providing their investigational product to patients outside of clinical trials.

-- If the company agrees to make the investigational product available, it will notify you and will issue a “Letter of Authorization” (LOA) that will permit FDA to cross reference certain proprietary but necessary information from the IND or IDE application.
-You can find an example of the LOA here.
-(This file contains information necessary for FDA, but not to the treating physician.)
+- If the company agrees to make the investigational drug, biologic, or medical device available, it will notify you and will issue a “Letter of Authorization” (LOA) that will permit FDA to cross-reference certain proprietary but necessary information from the company’s existing IND or IDE application.

 - Once you receive the LOA, you must submit a request for an IND or IDE for the treatment use to FDA.
 Start by contacting the appropriate review division within FDA (See List) to confer with the medical officer connected with the product about putting together the application to request the IND or IDE.

-- If the medical product is a drug or biologic, submit FDA Form 3926, along with your curriculum vitae and the LOA.
-When accessing Form 3926, you may see a “please wait” message.
-In that case, right click (or control click on Mac) and select the “save as” option to download the document as a PDF to your computer before opening it.
+- If the medical product is a drug or biologic, submit Form FDA 3926, along with your curriculum vitae and the LOA.
 Form 3926 is specifically designed for individual patient IND requests.
-If you are applying for an IDE, provide a written treatment plan or protocol that includes the same information requested in FDA Form 3926.
+If you are applying for an IDE, provide a written treatment plan or protocol that includes the same information requested in Form FDA 3926.

 Form 3926 asks for the following information: